contactually/redux-capacitor/README.md

-# Entities
+# Redux Capacitor
-> We need a better name
+> We need a cool logo

 ## Installation